 Although Sedona has been featured in films since the 1920s, it wasn't until the 1950s that its unique landscape and desert formations attracted Hollywood filmmakers.
 Since then it has been featured in more than 70 films, attracting tourists from around the world.
 Today, tourism is still Sedona's primary industry.

 Sedona is a vacation town that caters to visitors, so there are dozens of attractions.
 The mild climate makes outdoor activities the high point for most tourists year-round, but there are also many significant historical sites worth a visit, and dozens of art galleries and unique shops to explore.
-A visit to the Sedona Heritage Museum brings to life the town's intriguing past.

 Artists and photographers will want to spend long stretches of time strolling through picturesque areas with frequent stops to sketch, paint or photograph the monumental beauty.
 Sedona also has some of the world's most lavish spas, and visitors can schedule classes and services with a vast assortment of highly skilled professionals.